verticonaut/code-box/README.md

     class Code::Nationality
       attr_accessor :code, :name

-      def self.lookup(code)
+      def self.for_code(code)
-        return the correct Code::Nationality for the passed code end
+        # return the correct Code::Nationality for the passed code
       end
+    end

 The include will create the following method in Person:

-  `#nationality` Will return the nationality looked through lookup on the associated code object.
+  `#nationality` Will return the nationality object looked up using the method '.for_code' on the code class.
+  Translation then can be done within this class with the first method described above.